 - a) If configuring recovery settings for the first time, select Replication > Configure. - b) Select Replication and click Actions next to Recovery Settings.
-From the Actions drop-down list, choose Edit Recovery Settings.

-Step 2 In the Recovery Settings dialog box, enter the following fields:
+From the Actions drop-down list, choose Edit Recovery Settings. - Step 2 In the Recovery Settings dialog box, enter the following fields:

-Field Description By default, the Off option is selected.
+Field Description Virtual Machine Power State radio button By default, the Off option is selected.
 The recovered VM is powered on as per the selected option.